rothgar/justingarrison.com/content/prfaq.md

 Document history is tracked as are comments and questions from attendees.
 These comments allow for asynchronous questions from all attendees, and you can gather input from people that don't usually speak up in traditional meetings.
 Documents are also useful for reducing biases and prejudices against or for the meeting orginizer or person who wrote the document.

+6. Do document driven meetings mean I don't have to attend the meeting?
+No.
+While the core proposition and data is available in the document you will miss out on critical conversation about the data and will not hear competing ideas and contradictory data.
+It may be easier to understand the purpose of the meeting by reading the document, but the document alone is not how decisions are made.

 ## Internal FAQ